gap-packages/polymaking/README.md

 5. Run `ReadPackage("polymaking","tst/test.gap");` for a quick test.

 If polymake is not found automatically (a warning will be printed at level 1 in this case), try this:

 6. Tell GAP where to look for polymake by adding the following lines to your `.gaprc` file:

         POLYMAKE_COMMAND:=Filename(Directory("/home/mypolymakebindir/"),"polymake");
         MakeImmutable(POLYMAKE_COMMAND);

-        Note that you can also modify the value of the variable in lib/environment.gi.
+    Note that you can also modify the value of the variable `POLYMAKE_COMMAND` in `lib/environment.gi``.

 Support
 -------

 If you find a bug or strange behaviour, please submit a bug report to
 <https://github.com/gap-packages/polymaking/issues>.